The RealTalk App has reached teens from around 40 countries and has been downloaded almost 6,000 times.

 I: Creating an app about sex education, you would have had to face quite a few prejudices and stereotypes.
 What kept you on this path?

-C: We know that puberty, relationships, and sex education are all sensitive topics but they are also extremely human experiences.
+C: We know that puberty, relationships, and sex education are all sensitive topics but they are also extremely human experiences and it’s important to talk about it.
 Every person has a story about something crazy they learned or didn’t learn while growing up – and it’s incredible to see how these experiences are universal across identities, geographies, and even generations.

 I can’t tell you how many adults have approached us to share their stories, too.
 Now, there will always be challenges when working with these topics, and especially with young people, but we have received a great deal of support from various institutions and community organisations that has allowed us to make all our progress so far.

 I: Using storytelling to create awareness is a unique approach.
 What was the idea behind it?

 C: Our team has a background in education and public health, so we know all the “best practices” for health education and thought we knew exactly what kind of app teens would want.
 But all of those ideas were flipped on their head when we started working with teens.
 We learned a lot about teens experiences with sex education and how they currently find answers to their pressing questions.